rstudio/leaflet/revdep/cran.md

 ## revdepcheck results

-We checked 167 reverse dependencies (162 from CRAN + 5 from Bioconductor), comparing R CMD check results across CRAN and dev versions of this package.
+We checked 193 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.

- * We saw 0 new problems
+ * We saw 6 new problems
  * We failed to check 0 packages

+Issues with CRAN packages are summarised below.

+### New problems
+(This reports the first line of each new failure)

+* AtlasMaker
+  checking data for non-ASCII characters ...
+WARNING

+* leafgl
+  checking tests ...
+ERROR

+* leaflet.extras2
+  checking tests ...
+ERROR

+* lingtypology
+  checking tests ...
+ERROR

+* mapview
+  checking tests ...
+ERROR

+* rapr
+  checking tests ...
+ERROR